 Children living with a constant level of fear of what will happen next will have their “fight or flight” response kicked into overdrive.
 This impacts their future stress regulation, and means many children who have experienced trauma in their past are not great at regulating stress; they can spiral from chilled to “on the ceiling” within seconds, over something as small as being asked to put their shoes away.

-Control is often a big issue and this may be worked out in toileting, food or obeying simple requests/commands.
+Control is often a big issue and this may be worked out in toileting, food or following simple requests/instructions.
 If a child has experienced an extreme lack of control over his/her life circumstances, they will want to do anything they can to stay in control now.
-While it takes patience and perseverance to teach a preschool child to follow simple commands, like “come here”, “stop at the road”,”please clear your plate from the table” this can be increased exponentially with a child who has experienced trauma, making many everyday tasks a battle of wills.
+While it takes patience and perseverance to teach a preschool child to follow simple instructions, like “come here”, “stop at the road”, “please clear your plate from the table” “it’s time to tidy up” this can be increased exponentially with a child who has experienced trauma, making many activities of daily living quite arduous.
 It’s very tiring!

-Children may also have experienced alcohol or drugs while in the womb, which leads to many issues, especially the former.
-They also often have sensory issues which impact many aspects of daily life.
+Children may also have experienced alcohol or drugs while in the womb, which leads to many problems, especially the former.
+They also often have sensory processing and organisational issues which impact many aspects of daily life.

 As I’ve prayed and searched, I keep coming back to how God parents us, as broken individuals.
 He loves us unconditionally.
 He understands everything about us.
 Nothing is hidden.
 He speaks truth to us, affirming us as his precious children.
 He doesn’t promise nothing bad will happen to us…in fact he says hardships will be part of our lives, but He promises to be alongside us.
 He gives us clear boundaries by which to live.
-He shows that when we decide to walk outside these there will be consequences but he will always be there to pick up the pieces when we want to come back.
-We need to live in an atmosphere of saying sorry (repentance), asking and receiving forgiveness and offering forgiveness to others.
+He shows that when we decide to walk outside these there will be consequences but he will always be there to pick up the pieces and lovingly set us back on track again.
+It’s good to live in an atmosphere of saying sorry (repentance), asking and receiving forgiveness and offering forgiveness to others.
 We need to understand that we live in community and that our behaviour affects others.
 We need to learn to bear with each other.
 Maybe in summary “Jesus came…full of grace and truth” (John 1:14), and we need to extend this to our precious children.